gabrielcostasilva/java-rest-client/README.md

 # Java REST Client Examples
 This repository groups examples of using different REST Java clients.
 Examples use the [JSON Placeholder](https://jsonplaceholder.typicode.com) TODO fake API as a target for CRUD operations.

+> You may want to explore the [Spring Boot Webclient](https://github.com/gabrielcostasilva/sb-rest-webclient.git) if you use Spring Boot.

 ## Overview of Projects
 Each folder groups a single REST client as follows: